jjgarcilazo/jobsearch/trabajo/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT). direct link to jobsearch license (https://github.com/jjgarcilazo/jobsearch/blob/master/trabajo/LICENSE.txt )

 ## Code of Conduct